KellyCHI22/frontend-mentor-solutions/05-order-summary-component/README.md

 ## Acknowledgments

-Thank you Frontend Mentor for this challenge!
+Thank you Frontend Mentor for this challenge!!